saksha-hegde/NeuroTriage-AI/UX_Workflow_Trust_Design.md

 1. The patient undergoes a non-contrast CT brain scan.
 2. CT images are automatically transferred to the hospital PACS.
 3. NeuroTriage AI analyzes the study in the background without requiring any user interaction.
-4. The AI predicts the likelihood of intracranial hemorrhage and estimates its confidence.
+4. The AI analyzes the CT study and estimates both the likelihood of intracranial hemorrhage (ICH) and the confidence of its prediction.
-5. The PACS worklist is reprioritized using the AI assessment and model confidence to ensure that clinically urgent and uncertain cases receive earlier review.
+5. The PACS worklist is reprioritized using the AI assessment and confidence score according to the predefined prioritization policy.
 6. The radiologist reviews studies in priority order.
 7. When a study is opened, NeuroTriage AI displays its assessment, confidence level, and supporting visual explanation.
 8. The radiologist confirms, overrides, or rejects the AI recommendation.